- Urological Conditions

-Prostate artery embolization (PAE)
+- Prostate artery embolization (PAE)

-Pudendal artery angioplasty and stenting
+- Pudendal artery angioplasty and stenting

 Urinary incontinence caused by benign prostate hyperplasia (BPH)

-In men, urinary incontinence can be caused by BPH—a condition where the prostate becomes enlarged but the enlargement is not caused by cancer.
-A new treatment option is available as an alternative to surgery, and with fewer complications than transurethral resection of the prostate: Prostate artery embolization (PAE).
-PAE may also be performed in men who are not candidates for traditional treatment methods, such as when BPH is smaller than 50 cc or larger than 80 cc.
+In men, urinary incontinence can be caused by Benign Prostatic Hyperplasia (BPH)—a condition where the prostate becomes enlarged but the enlargement is not caused by cancer.
+A new treatment option is available as an alternative to surgery, and with fewer complications than transurethral resection of the prostate: Prostate artery embolization (PAE). which is a less invasive and highly effective treatment for BPH.